Avail Development and This Website

 - Glossary.
 This is a lexicon of Avail's many terms.

 - Community.
 Find out how to get involved with the Avail community.
-Here you can join an Avail mailing list or read through the Avail newsletters.
+Here you can read through the Avail newsletters, or contact the Avail team.
+Public discussion on 3rd-party technology discussion sites is encouraged.

 - Team.
 Behold, the arrogant fools whose cynicism about the state of the art and wanton acts of hubris have joined forces to conjure Avail into being!
 (No, this characterization isn't a defacement by vandals.
 We actually said this about ourselves.
 Of course, that's exactly what the vandals would want you to think…)